 Introduction

-As a research student with the School of Medicine and Biosciences, you will be part of an interdisciplinary community, made up of researchers in diverse areas including genomics, bioinformatics, pharmacology, ageing and memory, and translational medicine.
+As a PhD research student with the School of Medicine and Biosciences, you will be part of an interdisciplinary community, made up of researchers in diverse areas including genomics, bioinformatics, pharmacology, ageing and memory, and translational medicine.

 Our School will prepare you for a wide range of careers in healthcare, biotech industry, teaching and research — whether you want to work in the NHS, in academia, medical research laboratories, pharmaceutical research, the food industry, as a private therapist, in health education and public health or areas such as international aid and development.